-At any time during the event the technical stewards, under the direction of the chief technical steward, may check the seal and verify that it conforms to the motorcycle and rider it was assigned to.
+At any time during the event the technical stewards, under the direction of the Chief Technical Steward, may check the seal and verify that it conforms to the motorcycle and rider it was assigned to.
 For cross reference, every frame must have a unique number punched on it, preferably on the steering-head.
+If there is no VIN of the manufacturer on the frame, but a consecutive number of the team (001, 002.....), a declaration of conformity of the manufacturer must be submitted, which certifies the exact vehicle type.